Alternating current

-Alternating current (AC) is an electric current which periodically reverses direction and changes its magnitude continuously with time in contrast to direct current (DC), which flows only in one direction.
+Alternating current (AC) is an electric current that periodically reverses direction and changes its magnitude continuously with time, in contrast to direct current (DC), which flows only in one direction.
 Alternating current is the form in which electric power is delivered to businesses and residences, and it is the form of electrical energy that consumers typically use when they plug kitchen appliances, televisions, fans and electric lamps into a wall socket.
-A common source of DC power is a battery cell in a flashlight.
 The abbreviations AC and DC are often used to mean simply alternating and direct, respectively, as when they modify current or voltage.

-The usual waveform of alternating current in most electric power circuits is a sine wave, whose positive half-period corresponds with positive direction of the current and vice versa.
-In certain applications, like guitar amplifiers, different waveforms are used, such as triangular waves or square waves.
+The usual waveform of alternating current in most electric power circuits is a sine wave, whose positive half-period corresponds with positive direction of the current and vice versa (the full period is called a cycle).
+"Alternating current" most commonly refers to power distribution, but a wide range of other applications are technically alternating current although it is less common to describe them by that term.
+In many applications, like guitar amplifiers, different waveforms are used, such as triangular waves or square waves.
 Audio and radio signals carried on electrical wires are also examples of alternating current.
 These types of alternating current carry information such as sound (audio) or images (video) sometimes carried by modulation of an AC carrier signal.
 These currents typically alternate at higher frequencies than those used in power transmission.